cuga-rajal/supercar_plus/README.md

 -----

 **Whats New in 1.8x and Upgrading From Previous Versions**

+Version 1.84 changes auto-park behavior and fixes some bugs related to auto-park.
+It is a drop-in replacement for 1.80 or later.

 Version 1.8x of the Supercar Plus is a major rewrite that fixes bugs, improves efficiency and adds features.
 If you are upgrading your vehicle from a previous